eusebiuuu/tutoriat_structuri_de_date/workflow.md

-- Refactor the sources (theory and exercises)
+- Add sources (theory and exercises)
-- Create table of contents
 - Meeting with the collaborators
+	- Set the workflow
+	- Set the sources
+	- Create the table of contents
 - Add README for general description and motivation
 - Create social media channels
 - Popularisation and advertising